 - moveable dwellings, including caravans, campervans, holiday vans, park van annexes and associated structures

-A penalty infringement notice is applicable if no smoke alarm is installed within the premises or moveable dwelling.
+Fines apply if no smoke alarm is installed within the premises or moveable dwelling.
 It is also an offence to interfere with or remove a smoke alarm unless it is for the purpose of maintenance or replacement of the smoke alarm.

 What type of smoke alarms should be used?

-- hardwired 240 Volts smoke alarm with battery backup (ionisation or photoelectric types).
+- hardwired 240-volts smoke alarm with battery backup (ionisation or photoelectric types).

 You must have a licensed electrician install hardwired smoke alarms.
 Hardwired smoke alarms can be interlinked together so that they sound together.